Stainless Steel Scrap Prices UK Today

 Frequently Asked Questions

-How much is stainless steel scrap worth per kg?
+How much is stainless steel per kg in the UK today?

 What is the difference between 304 and 316 stainless steel?

 304 stainless (also called 18/8) contains approximately 18% chromium and 8% nickel.
-316 stainless (marine grade) adds 2-3% molybdenum for superior corrosion resistance, especially against salt water.
-The higher molybdenum and nickel content makes 316 more valuable as scrap.
+316 stainless (marine grade) adds 2–3% molybdenum for superior corrosion resistance, especially against salt water.
+The higher molybdenum and nickel content makes 316 more valuable as scrap — typically 30–50% more than 304 per kg.